TomCrypto/AntTweakBar.NET/README.md

 Other contexts do not have to provide a graphics API, and can be created as simply `new Context();`.
 AntTweakBar.NET keeps track of how many contexts are active, and initializes the AntTweakBar library whenever a first one is created, and terminates the library whenever the last one is destroyed.

 Once you have a context, you can create bars inside it, and you can create variables inside these bars.
 To draw the context, call its `Draw()` method at the very end of your rendering pipeline.
 To handle events, hook up the various `Handle*()` methods to your window events.
 Keep in mind that you generally do not need to keep references to variables around.
 In many cases, it is sufficient to set up a delegate on the variable's `Changed` event to automatically modify some property in another class, so that your program automatically responds to variable changes.
-The same goes for bars.

     var myBar = new Bar(context);
     myBar.Label = "Some bar";